nmarshall23/what-does-the-creeper-say/notes/PackBook/01-starting.md

 incubation:chicken_nest

+## Dig a Bigger Hole!

+Once you have Iron there are some other items you will want.

+**Crates**

+From the Charm Mod.
+You are not sure how they fit in your backpack.

+**Photometer**

 ## Mechanial

+**Bigger Crates**

-embellishcraft has bigger Crates those will require presigion bolts
+Embellishcraft has bigger Crates those will require presigion steel bolts

 ## After visting the End City

 **Shulker Box**

 You can equip a Shulker Box just like a Backpack.
-You can upgrade themn to larger sizes.
+You can upgrade them to larger sizes.